 What’s included in the price and what do I need to bring?

 We will give you food, hostel accommodation, workshops and props for the workshops and game.
 You will need to bring a simple costume (described in the Design Document), comfortable clothes for the workshops, and flat shoes that you’ll be happy dancing in.
 The price doesn’t include whatever you choose to buy at the local bar.
 Water will be available throughout the weekend.

 The collaborative character creation means that you fully control all the gender aspects of your character.
 The characters are noir archetypes, and so some of them can have traditionally somewhat gendered content (“the muscle”; “the prostitute”), but we absolutely encourage you to try them out regardless of gender and to subvert the traditional tropes!
 The game setting doesn’t work with sexism or gender inequality in any way (as well as things such as racism or homophobia).

 At the same time, we would like everybody to be ok dancing with people regardless of their gender, especially in the workshops.

 How will romance work in the game?

-The game works with romance as an important element and the characters are designed in their anchor couples (which have a romance aspect).
-However, you will have a chance to pick your anchor couple at the game, during the workshops, once you’ve had the chance to get to know the other players – so who you get as a romance partner will be in your hands.
-You will also always have the option to define and redefine your personal boundaries with your romantic partners and we have mechanics that will let you set boundaries and opt out of interactions within the game and the dancing.
+The game works with close, intimate relationships as an important element and the characters are designed in their anchor couples (which can, but do not have to have a romantic aspect).
+However, you will have a chance to pick your anchor couple at the game, during the workshops, once you’ve had the chance to get to know the other players – so who you get as a partner in this close relationship will be in your hands.
+You will also always have the option to define and redefine your personal boundaries with your partners and we have mechanics that will let you set boundaries and opt out of interactions within the game and the dancing.